 Phil Collins is the first celebrity to appear As Himself in the GTA series in Vice City Stories.
 There is even a mission involving him where the player must prevent the Forelli mob from sabotaging Phil's concert.

 Flak in Fallout 3 appears to be modeled after voice actor Gus Travers.
+Likewise, James is modeled after Liam Neeson.

 Basically the entire cast in Devil May Cry 3 did both the motion capture for their characters as well as being their voice actors.

 In Sunstone Lisa's characters in her online erotic BDSM writings are clearly based on her and Ally.
 This causes problems when Lisa decides the logical way to introduce her new friend to the ideas of the scene is to link her to her bibliography.
 Love Triangle tropes ensue.
+It gets even worse when Lisa explicitly writes Anne into the story.

 The creators of Transformers Animated mentioned that their version of Wreck-Gar's facial features were partially modeled after those of his voice actor, "Weird Al" Yankovic.
 Of course, Weird Al is pretty cartoony looking himself.